-DO THESE THINGS . . . .
-To Get The Most From Your Roots Blower
+DO THESE THINGS To Get The Most From Your Roots Blower

 - 1 Check shipment for damage in transit.
-After filing claim with carrier, notify nearest Sales Office or factory. - Unpack shipment carefully and check contents against Packing List.
-Notify Sales Office or factory if a shortage appears. - Store in a clean, dry location until ready for installation, if possible.
+After filing claim with carrier, notify nearest Sales Office.
+See list on last page. - Unpack shipment carefully and check contents against Packing List.
+Notify Sales Office if a shortage appears. - Store in a clean, dry location until ready for installation, if possible.
 Lift by methods discussed under IN-STALLATION to avoid straining or distorting the equipment.
 Keep covers on all openings.
-Protect against weather and corrosion if outdoor storage is necessary. - Read LIMITATIONS and INSTALLATION sections in this manual and plan the complete installation.
+Protect against weather and corrosion if outdoor storage is necessary. - 4 Read LIMITATIONS and INSTALLATION sections in this manual and plan the complete installation.
 If supervision by a Service Engineer is needed, contact the nearest Dresser Parts and Service Center at least two weeks in advance and confirm by your purchase order.
 Standard charges will be made. - Provide for adequate safeguards against accidents to persons working on or near equipment during both installation and operation.
 See PRECAUTIONS.

-- Install all equipment correctly.
+- 15 Install all equipment correctly.
 Foundation design must be adequate and piping carefully done.
 Use recommended accessories for operating protection. - Make sure both driving and driven equipment is correctly lubricated before start-up.
 See LUBRICATION. - Read starting check points under OPERATION.
 Run equipment briefly to check for obvious faults, and make corrections.
 Follow with a trial run under normal operating conditions. - In the event of trouble during installation or operation of a new unit, do not attempt repairs.
-Notify nearest Sales Office or factory, giving all nameplate information plus an outline of operating conditions and a description of the trouble. - Units out of warranty may be repaired or adjusted by the owner.
+Notify nearest Sales Office, giving all nameplate information plus an outline of operating conditions and a description of the trouble. - Units out of warranty may be repaired or adjusted by the owner.
 It is recommended that such work be limited to the operations described in this manual, using Factory Parts.
 Good inspection and maintenance practices should reduce the need for repairs.
-See Distributor List on last page for parts and service after warranty period.